Ninja: Sabotage

 Arson was the primary form of sabotage practiced by the ninja, who targeted castles and camps.

 The Tamon-in Nikki (16th century)—a diary written by abbot Eishun of Kōfuku-ji temple—describes an arson attack on a castle by men of the Iga clans.

 This morning, the sixth day of the 11th month of Tenbun 10 [1541], the Iga-shu entered Kasagi castle in secret and set fire to a few of the priests' quarters.
 They also set fire to outbuildings in various places inside the San-no-maru.
 They captured the ichi-no-maru (inner bailey) and the ni-no-maru (second bailey).

-In 1558, Rokkaku Yoshikata employed a team of ninja to set fire to Sawayama Castle.
+In 1558, Rokkaku Yoshikata employed a team of ninjas to set fire to Sawayama Castle.
 A chūnin captain led a force of 48 ninja into the castle by means of deception.
 In a technique dubbed bakemono-jutsu ("ghost technique"), his men stole a lantern bearing the enemy's family crest (mon), and proceeded to make replicas with the same mon.
 By wielding these lanterns, they were allowed to enter the castle without a fight.
 Once inside, the ninja set fire to the castle, and Yoshitaka's army would later emerge victorious.
 The mercenary nature of the shinobi is demonstrated in another arson attack soon after the burning of Sawayama Castle.
 In 1561, commanders acting under Kizawa Nagamasa hired three Iga ninja of genin rank to assist the conquest of a fortress in Maibara.
 Rokkaku Yoshitaka, the same man who had hired Iga ninja just years earlier, was the fortress holder—and target of attack.
 The Asai Sandaiki writes of their plans: "We employed shinobi-no-mono of Iga...
 They were contracted to set fire to the castle".
 However, the mercenary shinobi were unwilling to take commands.
 When the fire attack did not begin as scheduled, the Iga men told the commanders, who were not from the region, that they could not possibly understand the tactics of the shinobi.
 They then threatened to abandon the operation if they were not allowed to act on their own strategy.
 The fire was eventually set, allowing Nagamasa's army to capture the fortress in a chaotic rush.